Seany-mibb/Desmos-Image-Tracer/README.md

 ## Introduction

 This project is called **Desmos Image Tracer**.
 The goal is simple: take a picture that a user uploads and turn it into math equations that can be graphed in Desmos.
 Instead of seeing the image as pixels, you see it drawn out by lines and curves that are completely written as parametric equations.

 It’s a fun way to connect coding, math, and art.
 You upload one picture, and the app converts it into something Desmos can understand and draw.

+## Setup / Installation
+To get this project running in a Codespace (or Linux environment), follow these steps.
+First, update your packages with `sudo apt update`.
+Then install Potrace, which is used to convert edges to SVG, using `sudo apt install potrace`.
+Next, install the Python dependencies from `requirements.txt` in the same directory with `pip install -r requirements.txt`.
+If you are using Python 3 and `pip` doesn’t work, try `pip3 install -r requirements.txt`.
+Finally, run the Flask app with `python app.py` and open the link provided in the terminal (usually `http://127.0.0.1:5000`) to access the web interface.

 ---